High Achievers’ Internship program at A2I2

 - Must be enrolled in one of the universities in Australia at undergraduate or postgraduate level.

-- Must be enrolled in second or third year of their undergraduate degree/ second year of postgraduate degree in one of the following disciplines:
+- Must be enrolled in the second or third year of their undergraduate degree/ second year of a postgraduate degree in one of the following disciplines:

 - Software Engineering

 - Must have a GPA of at least 4.0/ 5.0 and above (or an average of 80% and above) in their undergraduate and/ or postgraduate degree.